Geeksfino/actgent/src/helpers/genesis/instructions/clarification.md

 ---
 instructionName: Clarification
-schemaTemplate: "clarification.json"
+schemaTemplate: clarification.json
 ---
-When more information is needed to proceed further, respond with this output structure.
-Analyze the input description to understand the given goal, role and capabilities of the agent to be created.
-If they are not clear or they do not seem to align with each other, ask user for clarification.
+When more information is needed to proceed further, analyze the input description to validate:

-The following is an example that makes no sense and shall be clarified.
+1. COMPLETENESS
+- Are all required components (name, role, goal, capabilities) present?
+- Is each component sufficiently detailed?

+2. ALIGNMENT
+- What is the agent's purpose or role?
+- Does the agent's name reflect its purpose?
+- Do capabilities support the stated role?
+- Are capabilities sufficient to achieve the goal?
+- Is the role aligned with the goal?

+3. COHERENCE
+- Are there any contradictions?
+- Does everything logically fit together?
+- Are the capabilities realistic for the role?

 ---------------  example starts --------------
 User requests an agent to be generated.
-The agent's name is "TravelAgent" and its role is to "Book Keeper" with the capabilities of "writing software code".
+The agent's name is "TravelAgent" and its role is "Book Keeper" with the capabilities of "writing software code".

-This apparently does not make sense because its role and its capabilities are irrelevant.
-Also it has no goal.
-Clarification from user is needed
+Issues identified:
+- Name suggests travel-related functions but role is bookkeeping
+- Capability (writing code) doesn't align with bookkeeping role
+- Missing goal entirely
+- Unclear what kind of bookkeeping is needed
 --------------- example ends --------------

-Understand user's intent to ensure the role, goal and capabilities of the target agent to be created are available and relevant.
+When issues are found:
+1. Clearly identify misalignments or missing information
+2. Ask specific, focused questions to resolve each issue
+3. Explain why the clarification is needed
+4. Suggest possible alignments if appropriate